 Whether you’re an HR professional in Brooklyn or in Buffalo, we’ve put together everything you need to know about the complexities of HR, payroll, and benefits in New York.

 Piecing together the New York HR compliance puzzle is no small task.
 The state is usually one of the first to adopt landmark, pro-employee laws, so be careful not to blink or you may miss something important.
+Here’s a look at a few new laws effective this year:

-New York’s paid leave law is the most generous paid leave plan in the country.
+New York’s paid leave law is one of the most generous paid leave plan in the country.
 It’s more comprehensive than the national Family Medical Leave Act (FMLA), as it guarantees job security and pay while an employee is out.
 Plus, more individuals are eligible for the state’s paid leave than under the FMLA because all companies, regardless of size, must offer the benefit.
 Lawmakers hope that the law will alleviate much of the burden of having to choose between caring for a family member and risking economic security.

 Note that state employers are not required to offer paid or unpaid vacation.
 While the state doesn't have a PTO minimum requirement, keep in mind that crafting a more generous offering or even opting for unlimited vacation can improve employee engagement and trust.